valentin-17/epf/README.md

 # Electricity Price Forecasting on the German day-ahead market

 This repository contains the code for my bachelors thesis "Forecasting electricity prices in the German day-ahead market with machine learning algorithms".
 The project-structure largely follows the how-to from cookiecutter data science [[1]](./references/refs.md).
-For a clean interaction with the tool, a cli app has been integrated using Typer [[8]](./references/refs.md).
-The code and idea for the cli app are strongly inspired by [[5]](./references/refs.md) and [[6]](./references/refs.md).

 ---